 Thorough audit begins with complete inventory of all personal data processing activities:

-Activity Identification: Identify all business processes, systems, and activities that involve personal data collection, storage, or use.
+Activity Identification: Identify all business processes, systems, and activities that involve the collection, storage, or use of all the personal data.

 Data Flow Mapping: Map how personal data moves through organizational systems including collection points, processing activities, and sharing arrangements.